How to Protect Kids and Teens from Identity Theft

 Why Do Thieves Use Children’s Identities

 The top reason thieves target children with identity theft is that they have perfect credit.
+Adults can legally apply for credit, and usually do so.
+In turn, an adult can have either a great credit score, or a less-than-perfect credit score.
+Rather than take the gamble on whether or not a person has a good credit score, thieves target children.
 Kids don’t have mortgages or default loans or any credit card debt.
 It’s like grabbing a clean slate and using it all up before anyone finds out.
 Children are also easy targets because it may be years before the fraud is detected and they start to use their own identity.

 How Thieves Use Children’s Identities